Library Closure: March 18, 2019

 Where are you [the staff] going to be?
 What are you going to do during the closure?

 Library staff will have office space in temporary trailers located just a few miles from the library.
-During the closure staff will undergo extensive training to prepare them to serve the public in the new library while also doing extensive outreach and programming in public spaces.
+During the closure staff will undergo extensive training in order to prepare them to serve the public in the new library while also doing extensive outreach and programming in public spaces.

 Will there be more study rooms?